-It’s the tried and true recipe for love - aphrodisiacs, booze, and fire.
-Here are five bars that have the romance trifecta of oysters, cocktails, and a fireplace.
+The tried and true recipe for love - aphrodisiacs, booze, and fire.
+Here are five pro-recommended New York City bars that have the romance trifecta of oysters, cocktails, and a fireplace.

 Grand Army Bar